-To verify the functionality and performance of Continuous Access EVA for mySAP Business Suite in an HP-UX environment on PA-RISC and IPF, HP has set up a configuration running an SAP workload with the two different Oracle replication scenarios.
+To verify the functionality and performance of Continuous Access EVA for mySAP Business Suite in an HP-UX environment, HP has set up a configuration running an SAP workload with the two different Oracle replication scenarios.
 The different configurations were tested using direct fiber connections in a 0-km SAN.
 See the Solution-specific configuration HP-UX section for setup details and software versions.

-The configuration used for the solution verification is a two-node Serviceguard cluster setup at the primary site and a single server at the alternate site with Continuous Access EVA.
+The configuration used for the solution verification is a two-node MC/ServiceGuard cluster setup at the primary site and a single server at the alternate site with Continuous Access EVA.
 Under normal operating conditions, the shared storage for the SAP database and the central instance runs at the primary site.
 All LUNs containing the SAP database and profiles are replicated through Continuous Access to the alternate site.
 After a failover in case of a disaster, the single server at the alternate site previously prepared runs both the database and the central instance.
-A MetroCluster configuration with Continuous Access EVA and MC/ServiceGuard nodes placed at the primary and alternate site as shown in Figure 3 is expected to be certified in the first half of this year.
+A MetroCluster configuration with Continuous Access EVA and MC/ServiceGuard nodes placed at the primary and alternate site as shown in Figure 2 is expected to be certified at the end of this year.

-Serviceguard Extension for SAP R/3
+MC/ServiceGuard Extension for SAP R/3

-The Serviceguard Extension for SAP R/3 enhances the Serviceguard failover capabilities to SAP R/3 environments.
+The MC/ServiceGuard Extension for SAP R/3 enhances the MC/ServiceGuard failover capabilities to SAP R/3 environments.
 The health of each SAP R/3 node is continuously monitored with automatic response to failures or threshold violations.
-Serviceguard protects the SAP R/3 central instance and database by defining them in Serviceguard packages.
+MC/ServiceGuard protects the SAP R/3 central instance and database by defining them in MC/ServiceGuard packages.
 A detailed description of the functionality and the management of the SGeSAP provide the Managing MC/ServiceGuard Extension for SAP R/3 documentation.